AryanPraty5/working-datpath-without-control-unit/README.md

 # Working Datpath without Control Unit

-Made a full manually-controlled datapath which connects 5 different modules that passes and stores 8-bit information ; implemented and verified in Vivado
+Made a full manually-controlled datapath which connects 5 different modules that passes and stores 8-bit information, implemented and verified in Vivado

 ## Modules
 |**Module Name**|**Function**|